mintel/docker-es-snapshot/README.md

 * `SNAPSHOT_PATH`: the path that you want your snapshots to live within your repository

 Optional environment variables:
-* `SNAPSHOT_RETENTION`: the number of past snapshots you want to keep (any previous snapshots will be deleted)
+* `SNAPSHOT_RETENTION`: the number of past snapshots you want to keep (if this is set, previous snapshots will be deleted)

 ## TODO
 * Add support for non-bucket-based snapshots